graipher/weather-exporter-rs/README.md

 # Weather Exporter

-Periodically get weather information from openweathermap.org and publish it as Prometheus metrics.
+Periodically get weather and air pollutin information from openweathermap.org and publish it as Prometheus metrics.
+Uses [https://openweathermap.org/current](https://openweathermap.org/current) for weather and [https://openweathermap.org/api/air-pollution](https://openweathermap.org/api/air-pollution) for air pollution data.

 ## Exposed metrics

-Temperature, pressure, humidity, dew point (approximated) and last update time.
+Temperature, pressure, humidity, dew point (approximated) and last update time for weather.

+PM2.5, PM10 and last update time for air pollutionl.

 # How to run